Pomax/react-onclickoutside/README.md

 If you want the mixin to ignore certain elements, then add the class `ignore-react-onclickoutside` to that element and the callback won't be invoked when the click happens inside elements with that class.

 For bugs and enhancements hit up https://github.com/Pomax/react-onclickoutside/issues

+## Version compatibility

+If you still use React 0.13 or 0.12, any version up to and including 3.* will work.
+V4.* will not.

+If you use React 0.14 or above, use v4.* as that specifically uses `react-DOM` for the necessary DOM event bindings.